NFL mentor leads program to help players leverage platforms

 “It’s going to be a tough conversation, and I think the best part is we’re all open to hearing about what’s best for our team and our organization,” McLeod said.
 “That may mean taking a knee.
 That could mean us raising our fist in solidarity.
 Or we could take a whole different approach to shine light on a lot of these social injustice matters that exist in our country.”

 Winston grew up during the civil rights movement.
-His father, Henry C. Winston, was a boxing promoter who worked with Muhammed Ali, Sonny Liston, Archie Moore, George Foreman, Joe Frazier, and many others.
+His father, Henry C. Winston, was a boxing promoter who worked with Muhammad Ali, Sonny Liston, Archie Moore, George Foreman, Joe Frazier, and many others.

 “Ali sacrificed everything.
 Kaepernick sacrificed everything,” Winston said.
 “There wasn’t a promoter in the country or a state that would give Muhammad Ali his license to fight.
 And my father pushed the initiative and got that done for him.
 That’s why we got a chance to meet him and know him personally.”